JRMurr/JRMurr.github.io/data/blog/efficient-nix-derivations-with-file-sets.md

 The build only really cares about `main.c` in this case so what can we do to fix this?

-TODO: link out to docs at least for old ways?
-Or maybe just tweag blog

 Back in the dark dark times of pre-Nixos 23.11, there were ways to do this kind of filtering but IMO they were kinda confusing and
 I never quite got it to work right so I just stuck with `src = ./.`

-Now with 23.11 we have [filesets](https://nix.dev/tutorials/file-sets), which makes filtering and adding files much simpler.
+Now with 23.11 we have [filesets](https://www.tweag.io/blog/2023-11-28-file-sets/), which makes filtering and adding files much simpler.

 ## What are file sets

-TODO: links + make sure example works
-I would recommend checking out the docs or official tutorial, but for a TLDR, you can do the following
+I would recommend checking out the [docs](https://www.tweag.io/blog/2023-11-28-file-sets/) or [official tutorial](<(https://nix.dev/tutorials/file-sets)>), but for a TLDR, you can do the following

 ```nix
 let